Los Angeles Marathon: Current era

 The 2016 edition was held on to coincide with the U.S. Olympic Trials for the marathon held in Los Angeles the day before.

 The 34th edition of the marathon took place on March 24, 2019.

 Despite Los Angeles County having issued a state of emergency four days prior due to the coronavirus pandemic and criticism from other public officials including councilman Mike Bonin, mayor Eric Garcetti allowed the 2020 marathon to continue as scheduled on March 8, 2020.

 The 2021 edition of the race was postponed to November 7 due to the coronavirus, pandemic, with all registrants given the option of running the race virtually or transferring their entry to 2022, 2023, or 2024.

 In 2022, the marathon chase was revived, after a 7 year absence after its 10 year stint.
 The chase involves both women and men elite fields running to reach the finish line first.
 However, the women are given a head start based on an assessment on both fields and their personal bests.
 For example, the 2024 edition featured a 17 minute head start favoring the women.
 Along with a $6,000 prize for the winner of each gender field, the winner of the chase earns a $10,000 bonus.

+The 2026 edition, held on March 8, 2026, produced the closest finish in the marathon's history.
+Kenyan runner Michael Kimani Kamau led the men's race by 56 seconds at the 40-kilometer mark with a split of 2:03:40, running solo at the front through most of the second half.
+In the final stretch toward the finish in Century City, Kamau veered off the racing line at an unmarked turn after a spectator encounter; American Nathan Martin closed the gap with a finishing kick and was credited with the victory by 0.01 seconds in an official time of 2:11:17, eclipsing the previous closest margin of seven seconds set by Elisha Barno in 2019.